ragu222/charges-may-apply/README.md

 The most important part of this step is to share the Sheet with your Service Account email address.
 That address is found [here.](https://console.cloud.google.com/iam-admin/serviceaccounts/)

+###Cron

+`ragu222@ubuntu-14.04:~/charges-may-apply$ crontab -e`

+If this is your first crontab it's going ask you which editor you want to use (vi).

+Add this entry to the bottom of the file and save it:

+`*/5 * * * /usr/bin/python /home/yourusernamehere/charges-may-apply.py`

+This crontab entry checks the Sheet every 5 minutes.
+If you want to change that interval this is where to do it.

 ##Conclusion

 That's it!
 Have fun.

+##PS
+It's late.
+I'll clean up the code later.